futuresystems-courses/465-project-git4hiroaki-benshadburne-yujinhirose/README.md

 ### 2-3 Usage

+This dataload plugin has simplest  functionality: download the data from a specified URL and delete data source.
+It is good for you to understand how cloudmesh plugins work.

 - `cm dataload start [-url=U]`

 This cm dataload command will start to download the data source by using `wget`.
 Default URL is set http://stat-computing.org/dataexpo/2009/2007.csv.bz2 but you can specify a URL of data source by using `-url=U` option.